7 Best Salomon Running Shoes in 2025

 What makes it the best?

 We fearlessly ran through river streams and puddles in our Salomon XA Pro 3D v9 GTX.
 This ultra-protective shoe is perfect for outdoor adventures because of its waterproof membrane, firm cushion, and stability system.
-It excelled in our lab tests and actual runs, making it our best Gore-Tex Salomon running shoe.
+It excelled in our lab tests and runs, making it our best Gore-Tex Salomon running shoe.

 Composed of a Gore-Tex membrane, it effectively blocks water and debris out.
 It even blocked off light in our permeability test in the lab!
 In our runs, we remained dry and safe as we tackled puddles and streams of water.
 It even has a toe bumper to shield us from painful toe stubs.

 The ride feels firm underfoot but not in a harsh way.
 It effectively dampens our landings while providing some rebound and exceptional stability.
-Our durometer reveals a 32.5 HA reading, 23.6% denser than average.
+Our durometer reveals a 32.5 HA reading, 23.6% harder than average.

 Another element that keeps us centered is the 3D chassis technology that gives the shoe a high level of torsional rigidity.
 This means protection from unwanted rolling of our strides on uneven paths.
 We rated it a 5/5 on our subjective scale as it was extremely resistant to our manual twists.